dougabugg/project-mate/README.md

 All of the specifications for the different formats, protocols, tools associated with the platform would be open source and ultimately governed by the community as a collective.

-Whether that is by appointing a line of command, or by holding votes or elections, is still to be determined and discussed.
+Whether that is by appointing a chain of command, or by holding votes or elections, is still to be determined and discussed.

 The name of this project ("mate") was chosen for a private reason.
 The name was not chosen because it is an anagram of a word spelled "M",   "E",    "T",  "A".